JonnyPickard/react-audio-player/README.md

   - [x] Create basic static pages site w/ cd pipeline to host the api documentation, designs & player demo.
   - [ ] Optimise output to publish to NPM.
 Potentially also split out player API if users want to create their own GUI's for it.
 - [ ] **Frontend**
+  - [ ] Finalised designs (Figma) ideally should be done before building out the components
   - [ ] Setup/ create theme solution + design tokens.
   - [ ] Customizable icon solution.
   - [ ] Components (First Pass)